ncp38/cs241-f24/projects/proj1/index.md

 ## At the end of the project

--   As you are preparing to submit the project, please prepare a text file (`.txt`, pdf, or Word doc is fine) answering the following questions:
+-   As you are preparing to submit the project, **prepare a text file** (`.txt`, pdf, or Word doc is fine) answering the following questions:
     1. What bugs and conceptual difficulties did you encounter?
 How did you overcome them?
 What did you learn?
     2. Describe whatever help (if any) that you received.
 Don’t include readings, lectures, and exercises, but do include any help from other sources, such as websites or people (including classmates and friends) and attribute them by name.
     3. Describe any serious problems you encountered while writing the program.
     4. Did you do any of the challenges (see below)?
 If so, explain what you did.
     5. List any other feedback you have.
 Feel free to provide any feedback on how much you learned from doing the assignment, and whether you enjoyed doing it.
--   Please also add a comment at the top of your program stating your name and a pledge that you have followed the honor code and collaboration policy for this project.
-This can be as simple as writing “**I have neither given nor received unauthorized aid on this program.**” You can find the collaboration policy on the syllabus.
+-   **Also add a comment** at the top of your program stating **your name** and **a pledge that you have followed the honor code and collaboration policy** for this project.
+This can be as simple as writing “*I have neither given nor received unauthorized aid on this program.*” You can find the collaboration policy on the syllabus.
 -   Remember, projects will be graded not only on correctness, but also appropriateness and efficiency of the algorithms you choose, and on coding style.

 ## Grading
 This project will be graded on the correctness of the output, efficiency of the algorithms, and on coding style, including comments.